cfinn8822/osticket-prereqs/README.md

 23)Once we are connected to the session we will go back to the browser to finish setting everything up.Under the database settings in the browser the username will be"root" and the password will be"Password1".

-24)We will now create a new database within HeidiSQL.In Heidi right click on the left side where is says"Unnamed",select "create new",and then select"database".Name the new database OS Ticket.Once we have the new database setup go back to the OS Ticket browserand under MySQL database type in OS Ticket.
+24)We will now create a new database within HeidiSQL.In Heidi right click on the left side where is says"Unnamed",select "create new",and then select"database".Name the new database osTicket.Once we have the new database setup go back to the osTicket browserand under MySQL database type in osTicket.

 <img src="https://i.imgur.com/EpsV0Gr.png.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>

 25)The last step is to do some clean up.We will want to delete the setup folderin our system.
-Delete:C:\inetpub\wwwwroot\os ticket\setup.
+Delete:C:\inetpub\wwwwroot\osTicket\setup.
 Only delete the setup folder and nothing else.

 26)We then will want to set the permissions back to "Read" only in the ost-config.php file.